Apple Valley, Minnesota: Education

 There are six elementary, three middle and three high schools in the city, all operated by Independent School District 196.
-In addition to the two comprehensive high schools, Apple Valley is home to a magnet school open to 11th and 12th graders, the School of Environmental Studies.
+In addition to the two comprehensive high schools, Apple Valley is home to a magnet school open to 11th and 12th graders, the School of Environmental Studies (SES).
 In fall 2007, Independent School District 196 opened three elementary-level magnet schools: Cedar Park Elementary, which will become a Science, Technology, Engineering and Math (STEM) magnet; Diamond Path Elementary, which will have an International Studies theme, and Glacier Hills Elementary, with an Arts and Science theme.
 In 2017, Independent School District 196 opened a new Elementary school in neighboring Lakeville, Minnesota.
 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.

 Infrastructure

 Transportation

 Interstate Highway 35E, Cedar Avenue, and County Road 42 are three of the main routes in Apple Valley.
 Highway 77 briefly enters the northern part of Apple Valley and becomes County Road 23 / Cedar Avenue.

 Minnesota Valley Transit Authority operates many weekday commuter buses to and from Downtown Minneapolis and Saint Paul.
 The recently built Red Line operates as a dedicated bus line with service to and from the Mall of America.

+The Dan Patch line runs just west of Apple Valley.